 The physical examination focuses on the heart and lungs.
 Doctors listen to the lungs for congestion, wheezing, and abnormal sounds called crackles.
 They listen to the heart for murmurs (suggesting a heart valve disorder).
 Swelling of both legs suggests heart failure, but swelling of only one leg is more likely to result from a blood clot in the leg.
 A blood clot in the leg may break off and travel to the blood vessels in the lungs, causing pulmonary embolism.

 To help determine the severity of the problem, doctors measure oxygen levels in the blood with a sensor placed on a finger (pulse oximetry).
 Typically, they also take a chest x-ray unless the person clearly appears to be having a mild flare-up of an already diagnosed chronic disorder such as asthma or heart failure.
 The chest x-ray can show evidence of a collapsed lung, pneumonia, and many other lung and heart abnormalities.
-For most adults, electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more (ECG) is done to check for inadequate blood flow to the heart.
+For most adults, electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more (ECG) is done to check for inadequate blood flow to the heart.

-Other tests are done based on results of the examination (see table Some Causes and Features of Shortness of Breath Some Causes and Features of Shortness of Breath ).
-Tests to evaluate how well the lungs are functioning ( pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Other tests are done based on results of the examination (see table ).
+Tests to evaluate how well the lungs are functioning (pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
 Pulmonary function tests are better at detecting the general type and severity... read more ) are done when the doctor's examination suggests a lung disorder but the chest x-ray does not provide a diagnosis.
 Pulmonary function tests can measure the degree of restriction or obstruction and the ability of the lungs to transport oxygen from the air to the blood.
 A lung problem may include restrictive and obstructive abnormalities as well as abnormal oxygen transport.

 Treatment of Shortness of Breath